 Interviewed by the ABC, Mike Roberts, a solar analyst with the Australian Photovoltaic Institute and a University of NSW researcher, said it comes down to who pays for the solar.
 “If the landlord pays, how do they get their money back?”

 Roberts also explained how tenants don’t want to invest in energy conversion projects if it’s not their own property.
 “This isn’t the only problem, continued Mr Roberts.
 “It’s about how we incentivise landlords and how renters and landlords can both benefit.”

-Too much red tape
+Too much red tape for renters solar panels

 One of the main problems is an over-complex electricity market.
 This means the installation of strata blocks needed for solar power panel systems isn’t happening.
 Many consumers are eager to cut down their energy bills and support renewable energy.
 But they are being frustrated in their efforts due to over-zealous government controls.

 It can take months for landlords to approve an energy-positive conversion to the properties they are renting out.
 To rectify the problem, new developments in Western Australia and Victoria are creating solar panels for common areas along with individual units.
 In fact, it’s not that difficult to install solar power systems on buildings, even when they contain around 100 units.

 For individual renters solar panels there are solutions too.
 Portable solar panels that can charge appliances such as phones and laptops can make a small but significant decrease in power expenditure.